grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 1. Select **Create**.
 It can take a few minutes to create a private endpoint.
 A private endpoint is created once its provisioning state changes from **Accepted** or **Running** to **Succeeded**.
 Refresh the view to see the current provisioning state.

     > [!IMPORTANT]
     > The private endpoint is created in the **Pending** state.
-It must be approved by the resource owner before database watcher can use it to connect to the resource.
+The resource owner must approve the private endpoint before database watcher can use it to connect to the resource.
     >
     > To let resource owners control network connectivity, database watcher private endpoints are not approved automatically.